 This announcement may have come as a bit of a surprise to some.
 GA4 has been available for a while but wasn’t made a priority before.

 Fortunately, moving from UA to GA4 doesn’t have to be a headache for your team—as long as you have the right setup in place.
-Littledata already has a GA4 connection in beta that select customers have been using by setting up their Google Analytics 4 properties and connecting the Littledata app for event tracking and analytics since the news broke.
+Littledata already has a GA4 connection that select customers have been using by setting up their Google Analytics 4 properties (creating a property) and connecting the Littledata app for event tracking and analytics since the news broke.

 Google promises GA4 will bring an adjustment to more granular data, giving users more insights and better control over customers’ privacy.
 This includes across multiple devices like websites and apps.
 That second point is especially important as the industry makes a major shift away from cookies toward embracing first-party data across platforms.
 Making it harder to track the customer journey without the proper setup.